tplooker/pfc-jwk-cwk-id/draft-ietf-cose-bls-key-representations.md

 -05

-* Replaced instances of "Bls" with "BLS" since B. L., and S. are people's initials, just like "RSA" is three people's initials.
+* Replaced instances of "Bls" with "BLS" since B., L., and S. are people's initials, just like "RSA" is three people's initials.

 -04